shipiev/require_patch/README.md

 # RequirePatch

-The gem adds a command "require_patch" that connects patches plugins.
+The gem adds a command "require_patch" that includes plugin patches.
 It used by my team to develop Redmine plugins

 ## Installation